lynethmendoza/MLFinalProjectDataSet/README.md

 # MLFinalProjectDataSet
-This data set is used from UMass repo
+This data set is used from UMass repo: https://traces.cs.umass.edu/docs/traces/smartstar/